dzg77/odin-recipes/README.md

 # odin-recipes
-Project to practice HTML by building a basic recipe website.
+Project to practice HTML & CSS by building a basic recipe website.
+(Work in progress)